- Authorizing licenses silently

 - Esri Customer Service will process the request and return the response file (*.resps) that contains your licenses.

-- Save this file to your license manager and relaunch the Software Authorization Wizard from the License Server Administrator.
+- Save this file to your license manager host machine and relaunch the Software Authorization Wizard from the License Server Administrator.

 - On the first panel, select the third option I have received an authorization file from Esri and am now ready to finish the authorization process and browse to the response file to complete your authorization.

-Concurrent use ArcGIS 10.4.1 Desktop and Engine use the same 10.1-10.4 licenses.
-If you have previously authorized 10.1 through 10.4 licenses on your License Manager and did not deauthorize your licenses before installing ArcGIS License Manager 10.4.1, you do not need to reauthorize your ArcGIS License Manager.
-Follow the instructions below for upgrading your software from 10.1-10.4 to 10.4.1.
+Concurrent use ArcGIS 10.7 Desktop and Engine use the same 10.1-10.6 licenses.
+If you have previously authorized 10.1-10.6 licenses on your License Manager and did not deauthorize your licenses before installing ArcGIS License Manager 2018.1, you do not need to reauthorize your ArcGIS License Manager.
+Follow the instructions below for upgrading your License Manager software from 10.1-10.6, or 2018.0 to 2018.1.

-Named user licenses for use with a Portal for ArcGIS instance remain the same at 10.4.1.
+Named user licenses for use with a Portal for ArcGIS instance remain the same with ArcGIS License manager 2018.1.
 If you perform an in-place upgrade of the ArcGIS License Manager software, there is no need to re-authorize your valid named user licenses or export the Portal JSON file to Portal for ArcGIS.
-The in-place upgrade instructions for ArcGIS License Manager software can found in the below section titled Upgrading License Manager software from 10.1 through 10.4 to 10.4.1.
+The in-place upgrade instructions for ArcGIS License Manager software can found in the below section titled Upgrading License Manager software from 10.1-10.6, or 2018.0 to License Manager 2018.1.

-- Open the License Server from Start > Programs > ArcGIS > License Manager > License Server Administrator.
-On Linux, you can run License Server Administrator (in the case of 10.4) from the installation location using the following command: <installation_path>/arcgis/license10.4/LSAdmin.
+- Open the License Server from Start > Programs > ArcGIS > License Server Administrator.
+On Linux, you can run License Server Administrator (in the case of 2018.0) from the installation location using the following command: <installation_path>/arcgis/licensemanager/LSAdmin.

 - Stop the License Service under Start/Stop License service and exit the License Server Administrator.

-- Open the License Server from Start > Programs > ArcGIS > License Manager > License Server Administrator.
-On Linux, you can run License Server Administrator from the installation location using the following command: <installation_path>/arcgis/license10.4/LSAdmin.
+- Open the License Server from Start > Programs > ArcGIS > License Server Administrator.
+On Linux, you can run License Server Administrator from the installation location using the following command: <installation_path>/arcgis/licensemanager/LSAdmin.

-- Install the ArcGIS 10.1 or newer License Manager.
+- Install ArcGIS 10.1 or newer License Manager.

-- Go to the Authorization folder, click Upgrade Now, and follow the instructions to complete the upgrade process.
+- Go to the Authorization folder, click Authorize Now, and follow the instructions to complete the authorization process.

 Contacting Esri Customer Service